Chart Color Schemes

 Carindale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 16 infrastructure projects that may impact the area.
-Key projects include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Wecker Road Markets, and Citipointe Christian College Master Plan Redevelopment.
-The following list details those expected to be most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of sixteen projects that are expected to impact the area.
+Notable projects include Aveo Parkside Carindale Redevelopment, Fairway Carindale Stage 2, Wecker Road Markets, and Citipointe Christian College Master Plan Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.